David W. Bagley

 David Worth Bagley (January 8, 1883 – May 24, 1960) was an admiral in the United States Navy during World War II.
-He was also the brother of Ensign Worth Bagley, the only United States Navy officer killed in action during the Spanish–American War, and the father of Admirals David H. Bagley and Worth H. Bagley.
+He was also the brother of Ensign Worth Bagley, the only United States Navy officer killed in action during the Spanish–American War, and the father of Admirals David H. Bagley and Worth H. Bagley, and CIA officer Tennent H. Bagley.

 Early life and career

 Born in Raleigh, North Carolina, Bagley was the son of Major William Henry Bagley and Adelaide Ann Worth.

 Bagley attended North Carolina State College in 1898 and 1899 before entering the United States Naval Academy in 1900.
 After graduating on February 4, 1904, he went to sea in USS Missouri (BB-11) attached to the North Atlantic Fleet.
-In December 1905, Passed Midshipman Bagley was reassigned to the Asiatic Fleet and served successively in Concord (Gunboat No. 3) and USS West Virginia (ACR-5).
+In December 1905, Passed Midshipman Bagley was reassigned to the Asiatic Fleet and served successively in the USS Concord (PG-3) and USS West Virginia (ACR-5).
 While in Concord, he was commissioned ensign on February 2, 1906.
 He was detached from West Virginia in March 1907 and, the following year, reported on board USS Rhode Island (BB-17) of the Atlantic Fleet and made the voyage around the world in her with the Great White Fleet.
 In April 1909, he left Rhode Island and went to the General Electric Co. in Schenectady, New York, for a year of instruction.
 He then became aide and flag lieutenant to the Commander, 2nd Division, Atlantic Fleet, in April 1910.

 After a similar tour of duty on the staff of the Commander in Chief, Asiatic Fleet, and a two-month furlough, Bagley reported for duty at the Naval Academy in September 1912.
 Two years later, Bagley returned to sea as first lieutenant in USS Michigan (BB-27) serving with the Atlantic Fleet.
 He got his first command in September 1915 when he took over USS Drayton (DD-23).